Improved regularity estimates for degenerate or singular fully nonlinear dead-core systems and H\'{e}non-type equations: Introduction

-where $ F $ is fully nonlinear uniformly elliptic, $ \gamma > -1 $, and the growth rate of $ f $ with respect to the gradient is bounded above by the order of $ 1+ \gamma $.
-Lipschitz regularity results were established in \cite{BD06}.
-Subsequently, for the case where $ \gamma > 0 $ and $ f $ is independent of $ Du $, Imbert and Silvestre \cite{LS13} derived the interior $ C^{1,\alpha} $ regularity result.
+where $ F $ is fully nonlinear uniformly elliptic, $ \gamma > -1 $, and $ \lambda \in \mathbb{R}$.
+Lipschitz regularity results were also established in \cite{BD06} for bounded $ f $.
+Subsequently, for the case where $ \gamma > 0 $ and $ f $ is independent of $ u $, Imbert and Silvestre \cite{LS13} derived the interior $ C^{1,\alpha} $ regularity result.
 These findings have been extended to scenarios where $ f $ depends on the gradient with growth conditions of the form $ 1+ \gamma $, as well as to boundary $ C^{1,\alpha} $ regularity results under the assumption of sufficiently regular boundary data, in the works of \cite{BD15, BD14, BDL19}.

 Parallel progress includes the contributions of Baasandorj {\em et al.} \cite{BBLL24, BBO23}, who established optimal $ C^{1,\alpha} $-regularity for viscosity solutions governed by a general class of degenerate or singular operators, along with $ C^{1}$-regularity for certain degenerate or singular fully nonlinear elliptic equations under minimal structural assumptions.
 Notably, Bezerra J\'{u}nior {\em et al.} \cite{BdaRR23} recently proved global gradient estimates for a class of fully nonlinear PDEs with spatially variable degeneracy.
 For a comprehensive survey of recent advances in fully nonlinear PDEs with unbalanced degeneracy laws, we refer readers to \cite{BdaRRV22}.